Woman sitting in grass reading a book

 Brookings is home to the state’s largest higher education institution South Dakota State University.
 If you’re coming to Brookings, be prepared to cheer for the Jackrabbits!

-South Dakota State University is the state’s largest, most comprehensive higher-education institution.
-As South Dakota’s Morrill Act land-grant university, SDSU had a fall 2019 enrollment of 11,518, with students from every state and 83 countries.
-Students can choose from 82 majors, 35 specializations, 94 minors, 36 masters degree programs, 15 Ph.D. programs and two professional doctorates.
+As South Dakota’s Morrill Act land-grant university, SDSU had a fall 2022 enrollment of 11,331, with students coming from 47 and 73 countries.
+Students can choose from 86 majors, 38 specializations, 102 minors, 39 master’s degree programs, 16 Ph.D. programs and two professional doctorates.
 The university also offers courses at various off-campus sites as well as undergraduate and graduate programs online through the Office of Continuing Distance Education.

 What is Hobo Day?